And What To Do About It In Malaysia

 Or fill up the form below

 Dr Nada Sudhakaran is a consultant Paediatric Surgeon providing specialized children surgery and based in Kuala Lumpur Malaysia.
-He has extensive experience in reconstructive paediatric surgery, with a special interest in Minimally Invasive Surgery (keyhole surgery).
+He has extensive experience in reconstructive paediatric surgery, with a special interest in Laparoscopic surgery (keyhole surgery).
 He is on the specialist register to practice Paediatric Surgery in UK, Malaysia and Australia

 MBBS University of Wales, UK, MRCS (Glasgow, UK), FRCS (Paediatric Surgery, Intercollegiate Board, UK), CCT Paediatric Surgery General Medical Council (UK), No: 4193546, FRACS Paediatric Surgery, Australia, No: 200030, National specialist Register Malaysia: No: 129809